Dynatrace/opentelemetry-demo-gitops/README.md

 ## About

-Repository contains [OpenTelemetry demo](https://github.com/open-telemetry/opentelemetry-demo) configurations monitored by ArgoCD applications.
+Repository contains all files related to [OpenTelemetry demo](https://github.com/open-telemetry/opentelemetry-demo) GitOps.